mavi-server/mavi/README.md

           returning: 'id', // '*' or spesific column },
       },
+      // Middlewares are used in routes
       middlewares: {
         greetings: function (req, res, next) {
           console.log('Hello from middleware!')
           next()
+        },
+      },
+      // Views are used in routes to extend controller methods.
+      // Views will give the ability to make custom queries and can be combined with controllers.
+      // Views are not intended to replace the actual views of the RDBMS (for now)
+      views: {
+        avg_user_age: (knex, params) => {
+          // refer to this doc for the usage of knex: https://knexjs.org/
+          // you can also return a raw sql string as well return knex.avg('age').from('users')
         },
       },
     },